Particular/docs.particular.net/samples/pubsub/message-driven/sample.md

 ## Publishing the event

 As the name implies, the `Publisher` project is a publisher of event messages.
 It uses the NServiceBus API to publish the `OrderReceived` event every time the <kbd>1</kbd> key is pressed.
-The created message is populated and [published](/nservicebus/messaging/publish-subscribe/) using the `Publish` API.
+The created message is [published](/nservicebus/messaging/publish-subscribe/) using the `Publish` API.

 snippet: PublishLoop